a11ce/roc/README.md

 - `avatarPosition: { x: number, y: number }`.
 The initial position of the avatar when entering the room for the first time (or every time, if the room is a reset room.)
 - `objects: GameObject[]`.
 The objects present in the room.
 - `onEnter(ctx): void`.
 Called when the player enters the room.
 Optional.
+- `onLeave(ctx): void`.
+Called when the player leaves the room.
+Optional.

 ### GameObjects